favna/ribbon/docs/index.md

 <a name="module_randomcol"></a>

 ## randomcol ⇒ <code>MessageEmbed</code>
-Extra RandomCol - Generates a random color
+Extra RandomColCommand - Generates a random color
 Providing a color hex will display that color, providing none will generate a random one
 **Aliases**: `randhex`, `rhex`, `randomcolor`, `randcol`, `randomhex`